jaluoma/pruju-ai/README.md

 Course-gpt is a course assistant app based on retrieval-augmented generation and large language models.
 It uses `gradio` to render the front end `langchain` to retrieve documents and communicate with the large language model.
 By default it uses Azure/OpenAI, but you should be able to change this to any chat model supported by langchain.

-With the current setup it is available locally.

 # Getting started

 Clone the repo, create a virtual environment, and install required dependencies.